Beware of Sticks: How Outdoor Fun Can Turn Dangerous For Dogs

 • Hiking Hazards: Navigating wooded trails exposes dogs to fallen branches, which can cause puncture wounds or internal injuries if a dog trips, slips, or runs into a branch.

-• Brush Piles: Dogs love to explore, but charging into thick brush can lead to accidents with sharp or broken branches hidden underneath.
+• Brush Piles: Dogs love to explore, especially in their backyard.
+However, charging into thick brush can lead to accidents with sharp or broken branches hidden underneath.

 What to Do If Your Dog Gets Injured by a Stick